muxdigital/xum/README.md

 # NOUx
-Welcome to NOUx, the freemium IPTV service of MUX.
+Welcome to XUM, the freemium IPTV service of MUX.
 We'll feature freemium channels available on your PCs, mobile phones and smart TVs.

-NOUx is launching soon.
+XUM is launching soon.